 Red Dragon is as dramatic as the name suggests.
 This plant grows in mounds about fifteen inches high and spreads about two feet.

-Its leaves are thick, coarse and dark green.
-Bright red double blossom sway at the tips of tall flower spikes.
+Its leaves are thick, coarse, and dark green.
+Bright red double blossoms sway at the tips of tall flower spikes.
 There is also a yellow variety known as Lady Stratheden.

 Both types are members of the Geum chiloense family, and both present a delicate, wild-flower-like appearance.

 The leaves are heavily veined and very attractive.
 Pretty, bell-shaped flowers of white or pink grow atop erect, slender stems of about fifteen inches high.

-Penstemon plants are a bushy perennial that makes a nice single specimen plant.
+Penstemon plants are bushy perennial that make a nice single specimen plant.